 Protecting Trade Secrets

 In the United States, there are laws to protect intangible assets, including trade secrets.
-But the company and all of its employees must do their part as well.
+However, the company and all of its employees must do their part as well.
+The following information will help you understand not only the laws but also the practical steps companies must take to protect their trade secrets.

 Most states have adopted some form of the Uniform Trade Secrets Act, which defines and protects trade secrets.
 While the legal definition varies slightly from state to state, a general definition would be: "a piece of information that has independent economic value by not being generally known and can reasonably be maintained a secret."
 The act is fairly broad and protects almost any information that gives a business a competitive edge.
 But as the wording suggests, a company is expected to take reasonable precautions to help secure the information's secrecy.